Reforms: Presidency urges Nigerians to ignore Buhari’s critics

 ”Blueprint upon blueprint, timeline upon timeline had come and gone but the courage to take bold decisions was not there.

-”Over the last few days, one claim acquiring a potent resonance with the online community, sections of the labour movement and the opposition are that the actions are ill-timed and ill-advised.
+”Over the last few days, one claim acquiring a potent resonance with the online community, sections of the labour movement and the opposition is that the actions are ill-timed and ill-advised.

 ”As President, Muhammadu Buhari takes these difficult decisions, both popular and unpopular and as a leader because he is demonstrating the right courage to take such decisions as they become necessary in view of present circumstances.”

-The presidential aide expressed the hope that history would remember Buhari as the president who embarked on a transformation of the national economy for the general good of the citizens.
+The presidential aide expressed the hope that history would remembered Buhari as the president who embarked on the transformation of the nation economy for the general good of the citizens.

 He stated that the ongoing reforms in the energy, as well as oil and gas sectors, would eliminate all the evils of corruption embedded in the sectors.